 LastAccess is a

 CREATE TABLE Users ( UserId INT64 NOT NULL, LastAccess TIMESTAMP, ... ) PRIMARY KEY (UserId);

 It might seem convenient to define an index on the

 LastAccess column for

 quickly querying the database for user accesses "since time X", like this:

 -- ANTI-PATTERN: CREATING A NON-INTERLEAVED INDEX ON A COLUMN WHOSE VALUE -- MONOTONICALLY INCREASES OR DECREASES ON A HIGH WRITE RATE COLUMN CREATE NULL_FILTERED INDEX UsersByLastAccess ON Users(LastAccess)

 However, this results in the same pitfall as described in the previous best practice, because indexes are implemented as tables under the hood, and the resulting index table would use a column whose value monotonically increases as its first key part.

 It is okay to create an interleaved index like this though, because rows of interleaved indexes are interleaved in corresponding parent rows, and it's unlikely for a single parent row to produce thousands of events per second.

-Schema design best practice #3: Do not create a non-interleaved index on a column whose value monotonically increases or decreases.
+Schema design best practice #3: Do not create a non-interleaved index on a high write rate column whose value monotonically increases or decreases.